Russian River Valley

 10 months French oak, 10% new

-As with our vineyard designate Pinot, we added 15% whole clusters to the whole berry, de-stemmed fruit, which then underwent a four-day cold soak, involving a twice daily gentle pump over of the juice.
-Once fermentation began, we punched down twice daily until fermentation was complete.
+For the 2013 vintage we added 20% whole clusters to the whole berry, de-stemmed fruit, which then underwent a four-day cold soak, involving a twice daily gentle pump over of the juice.
+Native yeast fermentation began after five days and began we punching down twice daily until fermentation was complete.
 After a four-day extended maceration, we pressed to French oak barrels, 10% new and 10% once used, 80% neutral.
+Malolactic fermentation was completed in barrel.
 Before bottling, we racked only one time.
-After selecting the barrels that would make up the RRV blend, we bottled after 10 months of aging.
+Time in barrel was 10 months.